 Prostitution creates a rape culture.
 To be fair, I have no metrics on this, and I am going to pass, but not without saying that it seems to be an implausible claim.
 And I have read counterclaims anyway.

 Prostitution is a vector for the transmission of diseases.
 Indeed.
 And driving is a vector for traffic accidents.
-Of course, higher frequencies of an activity will result in a higher probability—even with the same probability, the additional exposure may result in hitting this undesirable lottery.
+Of course, given higher frequencies of an activity, one would expect a greater number of outcomes—even with the same probability, the additional exposure may result in hitting this undesirable lottery.
 And the variety of partners with unknown sexual histories is problematic.

 However, a mitigating factor is education—and not simply moralistic lip service.
 Women need to understand the risks and understand how to diminish it.
 Yet again, being marginalised does not necessarily allow a woman to be empowered.
 A client can insist on unprotected sex.
 If he forces his hand, no one is going to believe that a prostitute can be raped.
 As with sex trafficking, rape is its own subject and is only part of a larger conversation.